kmerfeld/bfrpg-diffs/Basic-Fantasy-RPG-Rules.md

   ----------------- -----------------------------------------
   Armor Class:      18 to 20 (m)
   Hit Dice:         7\*\* to 9\*\* (+8)
-  No. of Attacks:   1 weapon or special
+  No. of Attacks:   1 weapon or special, see below
   Damage:           1d8 or by weapon or special
   Movement:         40\' Fly 60\' (as giant bat, see below) No. Appearing:    1d6, Wild 1d6, Lair 1d6